ui5-community/ui5-ecosystem-showcase/packages/dev-approuter/README.md

 ## The `xs-dev.json` file

-The `dev-approuter` introduces the concept of an `xs-dev.json` file, which works like a regular [`xs-app.json`](https://help.sap.com/docs/btp/sap-business-technology-platform/routing-configuration-file) file, but is used by the `dev-approuter` exclusively (meaning it's ignored by the SAP Approuter).
+The `dev-approuter` introduces the concept of an `xs-dev.json` file, which works like a regular [`xs-app.json`](https://help.sap.com/docs/btp/sap-business-technology-platform/routing-configuration-file) file, but is used by the `dev-approuter` exclusively (meaning it's ignored by the SAP Application Router).
 The idea behind this concept is to safely separate dev time configuration from productive code.

 The `xs-dev.json` follows the same logic and syntax as the [`xs-app.json`](https://help.sap.com/docs/btp/sap-business-technology-platform/routing-configuration-file) file, but has one additional key feature: You can add a `dependency` to a `route`, which links it to a UI5 or SAP CAP app.